01 April 2019

 Tip 4: Transform Your Cart Abandonment Campaign into a Full-Fledged Sales Funnel

-Try treating your cart abandonment campaign as a sales funnel.
+Try treating your cart abandonment campaign as a part of your ecommerce conversion funnel.
 You can set up a series of emails where each subsequent email gets the recipients one step closer to the purchase.
 It’s a less aggressive way to encourage cart abandoners to have a second thought on the products they left in the cart.
 Here is how the workflow of such a campaign can look like:

 Each email in the campaign workflow is meant to stir up customers’ interest: